sub-c/MachEcs/README.md

 kick off logic in the system that can iterate over entities for their components.

 # History
-MachECS v3.x is now a .NET 6 library. if you need .NET Standard 2.0 compatibility, please use MachECS v2.x.
+As of version 3.0.26, MachECS is now a .NET Standard 2.0 and .NET 6 library.

-MachECS v2.x is not source compatible with v3.x.
-The basic ECS framework is similiar.